 In 2022, PhilRice also commercialized the seed cleaner, microtiller, laboy tiller, combine harvester, reversible dryer, and buoyant tiller through licensing agreements with machine manufacturers.
-These have duly undergone fairness opinion board evaluations facilitated by the Department of Science and Technology as part of the requirements for RA 10055 or the Technology Transfer Act of 2009. - CHONA MAE S. NARVADEZ

-The use of the precision seeder in direct-seeded rice did not disappoint the farmers of Sta.
+These have duly undergone fairness opinion board evaluations facilitated by the Department of Science and Technology as part of the requirements for RA 10055 or the Technology Transfer Act of 2009. - CHONA MAE S. NARVADEZ direct-seeded rice did not disappoint the farmers of Sta.
 Cruz, Zambales for the second time as observed in a field day and forum, Jan.
 26.